prashantgawali/helloprashant/TREC-2013-API-Specifications.md

 The script requires the `python-thrift` package, which can installed using `pip install thrift`.

+### Retrieval Model

+The search API uses Lucene's implementation of query likelihood in `org.apache.lucene.search.similarities.LMDirichletSimilarity`, with `mu` set to 2500.

+Note that there is a known issue with Lucene's retrieval status values (i.e., document scores).
+In a standard implementation of query-likelihood, the scores should be log probs, which are negative scores.
+The scores returned by Lucene are positive values.
+This is currently being investigated.

 ### Search Result Specification

 The search API returns a list of results.
 The underlying model is query-likelihood with Dirichlet priors for smoothing.